tt-isv-org/scc/tutorial/index.md

     This puts you in the container where we added the CHOWN capability.

-    In your remote shell, try the following commands to see an example of the security you with either of the privileged containers.
+    In your remote shell, try the following commands to see an example of the relaxed security you have with either of the privileged containers.

     ```bash
     whoami